daniel-strauss/blog/content/posts/information_theory_in_llm_theory.md

 ----

  This theorem does not only convey meaning for the case, in which $X_1, ..., X_T$ is generated as described above by a not well known (=random) transformer, but also how much "learned information" a trasformer can transmit per token to someone who doesnt know the parameters of the transformer.
-This result could could be compared to the results of Juan et al 2022 for fully connected neural networks and other models, to get insight in which architectures can learn how many bits of information.
-In order to be properly compared the results of Juan et al 2022 have to be adapted a bit, to the same in and outputs.
+This result could could be compared to the results of Jeon et al 2022 (todo add resouce) for fully connected neural networks and other models, to get insight in which architectures can learn how many bits of information.
+In order to be properly compared the results of Jeon et al 2022 have to be adapted a bit, to the same in and outputs.
  (todo you might move above paragraph to section (Analyzing Neural Network Architectures)) The